NastaranSoofi/Deep-Learning-Course/Final Project/README.md

 which is also uploaded in this directory.

 This model has a two-stage training process.
+And fir the fisrt training stage, we use Transfer Learning with VGG16 model.